Guide To Managing Client Expectations

 Defining the outcome of a project is a core part of the productized services ideology.
 Having a clear deliverable helps alleviate your clients’ worries about what your services provide.

 To ensure that both parties are on the same page, we recommend using intake forms.
 Assuming you’re selling a recurring service, you can set it up in a way that allows clients to submit new tasks when they need them.
-Each of those tasks could require them to fill out an intake form with detailed information.
+Each of those tasks could require them to fill out an intake form with detailed project information.

 Related